mithunjmistry/ecommerce-React-Redux-Laravel/readme.md

-Run Reat with Laravel APIs -
+Ecommerce application with PHP Laravel backend and React-Redux frontend:
-1. Update package.json with dependencies
+1. Install npm and yarn
 2. Run npm install
-3. Install Node
+3. Run yarn run dev to create js file.
-4. Run yarn run dev or npm run dev
+4. Run php artisan serve

-5. Run php artisan serve
+The e-commerce site will be served.
+Custom SASS loader is configured in the webpack.

-The components resides in resources/assets.
-Add React components there and run php artisan serve.
+React is served via Laravel and fetches data by RESTful API calls made in Laravel.

-React UI will run with Laravel backend.
-Enjoy building your application!
+Enjoy the react project with Laravel backend.